OCR4all/ocr4all-backend/README.md

   1. ocr4all-app-persistence
   2. ocr4all-app-spi
   3. ocr4all-app-ocrd-spi
-- in the project `ocr4all-app`
-  1. run `mvn clean package`
+- in the project `ocr4all-app` run `mvn clean package`

+### Application

-  2. start the application with `java -jar target/ocr4all-app-1.0-SNAPSHOT.jar`
+Start the application in the project `ocr4all-app` with `java -jar target/ocr4all-app-1.0-SNAPSHOT.jar`.

+#### Defaults

+The defaults for the application are defined in the file `src/main/resources/application.ymly` of the project `ocr4all-app`.
+The server HTTP port is 8080.
+Several profiles are defined that can be used to control the behaviour of the application:
+- **desktop** disables security and stores the application data in the user's home directory `${user.home}/ocr4all`.
+- **server** enables security and stores the application data in the system directory `/srv/ocr4all`.
+- **api** activates the RESTful API interface
+- **documentation** activates the RESTful API documentation with Swagger 2
+- **development** uses server HTTP port 9090, provides more logging information and stores application data in the user's home directory `${user.home}/ocr4all`.

+The development version uses the following profiles by default: server, api, documentation and development.

-### Security
+#### Security
-Authentication/authorisation is enabled in server mode.
-It is not required in desktop mode.
+Authentication/authorisation is activated in server profile and deactivated in desktop profile.

 Authentication/authorisation is configured in the following files in the `ocr4all/workspace/.ocr4all` folder (see below for an example setup): users, passwords and groups.
 After authentication in the application with administrative rights, the API can be used to manage users, passwords and groups.

-When the application starts in server mode and development mode is enabled, a default administrator user with login `admin` and password `ocr4all` is created if no administrator user exists.
+If the application uses server profile and, development profile is enabled and/or the application property `ocr4all.application.security.administrator.create` is set to `true`, a default administrator user is created with the login `admin` and password `ocr4all` if no administrator user exists.
-This behaviour can be enforced by setting the application property `ocr4all.application.security.administrator.create` to `true`.

-#### Example: rights management setup
+##### Example: rights management setup
 - **File user** `admin:active::Administrator user`
 - **File password** (password `ocr4all`) `admin:{bcrypt}$2a$10$rqYn8YjNLzegNMYZVFtvAuwAZBWFgZQ9bprHhjhHnk3oGUPdEPkYq`
 - **File group** `admin:active:admin:Administrator group`